lupintoro/hiddenLite/README.md

 --linked: parse only files that are linked to the database used to create config.json file (True) or all sort of files (False)

+--single_column: parse overwritten records from 1-column tables (True) or not (False) (if True, slows down parsing.
+Non-overwritten records (scenario 0) from 1-column tables are still parserd)

 --keyword: only parses records containing the keyword (case sensitive keyword searching, e.g. http)

 --output: path to store output.db file(s)